Netflix/lemur/docs/administration/index.rst

 .. data:: VERISIGN_PEM_PATH
     :noindex:

-        This is the path to the mutual SSL certificate used for communicating with Verisign
+        This is the path to the mutual TLS certificate used for communicating with Verisign

 .. data:: VERISIGN_FIRST_NAME